-Regular attendance is required if the educational objectives of a course are to be met.
-The Malden Public Schools seeks to promote excellent school attendance the school system employs an attendance officer to support families and encourage regular compliance with the state statute.
+The Malden Public Schools seeks to promote excellent school attendance.
+Under Massachusetts General Laws, Chapter 76 states that parents/guardians are legally responsible for ensuring that a child under their control attends school daily.
+The school system employs an attendance officer to support families and encourage regular compliance with the state statute.
 Parents/guardians and other authorized concerned individuals may contact their school Principal, who will contact the attendance officer regarding school attendance issues.